 - Innovative activities that might not happen without the Foundation’s support

-Deadline for applications in any calendar year is March 31st.
+Deadline for Community Foundation Grant applications in any calendar year is March 31st.

 District #69 encompasses the area of the east coast of Vancouver Island, stretching from the Lantzville overpass northeast along the coast, to Cook Creek and southeast to Cameron Lake.
 It includes the communities of Nanoose, Errington, Parksville, Qualicum Beach, Coombs, Whiskey Creek, Qualicum Bay, Bowser, Dashwood, Horne Lake, Deep Bay and Lasqueti Island.